diamondburned/catglow/ledserial/README.md

 	0x00: Error packet.
 This is sent when an error occurs.
 	0x01: Panic packet.
 This is sent when the program cannot recover.
+    0x03: Log packet.
+This is sent when the program wants to log a message.
+    0x04: Acknowledgement packet.
+This is sent when a packet is received.

 The packet structure can be similarly understood as the incoming packet.